 *1 kilobyte (KB) is 1,000 bytes, 1 megabyte (MB) is 1,000 kilobytes (KB), 1 gigabyte (GB) is equal to 1,000 megabytes (MB).

-How do I contact emergency services when abroad?
+How do I contact the emergency services when abroad?

 When abroad, you should automatically receive a message to remind you of the local emergency services number and alternative means of reaching emergency services, such as through real-time text or apps.
 112 in the EU and 911 in the USA and Canada.
 These services are free of charge.